HOW DO I GET A PLACE AT THE START?

 Gear carrying requirements are simplified by the abundance of water and frequency of huts, but complicated by long sections with no resupply and bike carries.
 A minimal bag setup with a stashable backpack for extra food is a valid option.
 Riders have quickly learnt that off-loading weight from the bike to a backpack was key to fast travel on the big hikes.

 Shoes were the items that had the most failures during the inaugural race, with riders sporting carbon-soled XC shoes cracking them within the first few days.
 Do yourself a favour and sort out some shoes that have a proven record of being great for hiking and riding.
 In this respect some riders might choose flats as a good option, as it also makes the frequent mounts/dismounts vastly easier.

 Tyre choice is always a great conversation point.
 A number of riders had issues with slashed sidewalls and pinch flats that dashed their racing aspirations.
 There are many good tyre options but more important IMO is knowing how to repair a catastrophic failure.
 Packing a needle and thread and a bit of practice is a good place to start.

 Keep in mind that the weather on the tops can be truly nasty with nowhere to hide.
 You really do need proper wet/cold weather gear to have the ability to move in storm conditions.
 This includes thermals, windproof hand coverings and a full shell layer.
 A synthetic puffer jacket is an essential item in my opinion.
-Gale force winds and snowstorms have occurred in the high country sections of both editions and riders have been forced to bivvy in sub zero conditions.
+Gale force winds and snowstorms have occurred in the high country sections of all editions and riders have been forced to bivvy in sub zero conditions.
 Make sure your sleep system can handle this.
 Be a good scout and come prepared.

 HOW HARD IS IT?
 REALLY?